JerryMalmstrom/fomantic-ui-octobercms/README.md

 ## Usage
-Use the `assets/css/main.css` file to override CSS elements; use the `assets/js/app.js` file to add JavaScript content.
+Use the `assets/css/main.css` file to override CSS elements; use the `assets/js/app.js` file to add JavaScript snippets instead of changing elements inside the Semantic CSS or JavaScript files.

-## Updating manually
-- 'cd' into the folder \assets\vendor\
-- run in the command shell 'bower update'

-- 'cd' into the folder \source\
-- run in the command shell 'npm update'

-- 'cd' into the folder \source\semantic\
-- run in the command shell 'gulp build'
+The theme uses the `.min` version of the CSS and JavaScript file of Semantic UI, the non-minimized version is also included but not activated.

 ---